 - Japanese Tourist: J lands on a bus full of them when chasing the perp during the Cold Opening.

-- Jerk Ass: Edgar was like this before he got killed and ended up body snatched by the Bug.
+- Jerkass: Edgar was like this before he got killed and ended up body snatched by the Bug.
+There's also a bunch of unfriendly cops as well.

 - Kill and Replace: The Bug does this to Edgar.

-- Law of Inverse Recoil: You will not break that "damn thing" Noisy Cricket, J. It will break you.
+- Law of Inverse Recoil: You will not break that "damn thing" Noisy Cricket, J. It will break you and everything else in the vicinity.

 - Layman's Terms: Zed compares Earth's predicament to being the last party-goer who gets stuck with the check.

 - Leno Device: The end of the first movie shows tabloid articles talking about the effects of the climax on the public, including a conspiracy theory forming about Detroit perfecting a rocket car and one story about the baseball player who missed the catch during the baseball game shown in the movie claiming "UFO MADE ME MISS HOME RUN!" (which is actually true).
-Of course, the joke is that the tabloids contain the best source of information for MIB ("You can try the New York Times if you want.
+Of course, the joke is that the MIB regard the tabloids as the world's best investigative reporting. ("You can try the New York Times if you want.
 They get lucky sometimes.")

 - Long List: K and Zed muse over the NYC and Jersey-based aliens who have already flown the coop.
 The list ends with Staten Island ("Gone, thank God.").